sneha-06-03/_Keywords/README.md

 2. **_Type  Hypervisor (Hosted)_**: Runs on top of a host operating system.
 Examples include VMware Workstation and Oracle VirtualBox.
 While easier to set up, Type 2 hypervisors may have slightly lower performance due to the additional layer.
+# PROXY SERVER:
+A proxy server acts as an intermediary between a client (such as your computer) and the internet.
+It can mask your IP address, filter content, improve security, and cache data to improve performance.
+# APACHE:
+Apache refers to the Apache HTTP Server, often simply called Apache, which is one of the most popular and widely-used web server software packages in the world.
+Developed and maintained by the Apache Software Foundation, it is open-source, meaning it is free and accessible for anyone to use and modify.
+# PACKETS:
+In computer networking, a packet is a small unit of data that is transmitted over a network.
+When you send data over the internet or any network, the information is broken down into smaller pieces called packets.
+These packets are then sent individually and reassembled by the recipient’s device to recreate the original message or file.